quoid/userscripts/README.md

 There are other userscripts editors/managers for other browsers, and even good ones for Safari, but I wanted something very simple and *open-source*.

+## Privacy Policy
+Userscripts does not collect any data from its users nor monitor activities or actions you perform within the application and extension.
+This means everything that you do with the application and extension is private to you and is never shared with the developers or third parties.
+Since there is no data collection, there is no data retention of any kind.

 ## License

 [GNU General Public License v3.0](/LICENSE)